ArnaudBarre/angularjs-webpack-simple/README.md

 If you need to call a webservice, you can setup a proxy in the devServer configs.
 See [docs here](https://webpack.js.org/configuration/dev-server/#devserver-proxy).

 As angularjs is not a real component approach, HMR (hot module replacement) is not supported and a component change apply a full reload of the page.
-However it' works with CSS, so you can change it without loosing the state of your app :)
+However it works with CSS, so you can change it without loosing the state of your app :)

 ## Build